Azure/iot-workshop-asset-tracking/step-004-map-visualization/README.md

                              -- reported location for the tracker in the past minute.
     ```

-* How to use LogicApps to very simply turn the anomaly events into actual records in Contoso Art Shpping's ERP, which is powered by PowerApps and the Common Data Model.
+* How to use LogicApps to very simply turn the anomaly events into actual records in Contoso Art Shipping's ERP, which is powered by PowerApps and the Common Data Model.
-* How to improve Contoso's exisiting mobile application with the insights we are now collecting.
+* How to improve Contoso's existing mobile application with the insights we are now collecting.

 The solution we have started to build during this workshop looks pretty promising to Contoso's management.
 It integrates well with their existing applications, and they feel it can easily evolve as their business grows: Plug-and-Play provides them with the ability to onboard trackers from various manufacturers seamlessly, DPS helps them with scalable and secure provisioning workflows, etc. They are however wondering if they should really be managing their own IoT Hub, worry about scaling their Stream Analytics jobs up and down, etc.